 Cloud as a shield over daily life

-The number of organisations opting for a mobile-first, cloud-based operation grew significantly during the pandemic, which enticed hackers to launch more, mostly phishing campaigns.
+The number of organizations opting for a mobile-first, cloud-based operation grew significantly during the pandemic, which enticed hackers to launch more, mostly phishing campaigns.
 This development had put a higher focus on cybersecurity and made such large clouds as Azure even more demanded because they provided the protection companies required.

 In such circumstances, Azure is the only real solution both in terms of efficiency and economies of scale.
 For security is so critical to Microsoft’s business that the measures put in place are generally much more robust than any internal security policy.
 Solutions providing effective protection against a wide variety of attacks like Azure Sentinel and Defender Exploit Guard have become key and indispensable components of any effective, multilayered defense infrastructure.